telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/calculated-fields.md

 The dialog accepts __Name__ , __DataType__  and           __Expression__ .

->note Names must be unique in the datasource and the expression for a calculated             field cannot contain aggregates.
+> Names must be unique in the datasource and the expression for a calculated             field cannot contain aggregates.

 Examples: